 Shareholders may present proper proposals for inclusion in our proxy materials for consideration at the next annual meeting of our shareholders by submitting their proposals to us in a timely manner.
-In order to be included in our proxy materials for the next annual meeting, shareholder proposals must be received by us no later than March 19, 2016 and must otherwise comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934.
-If a shareholder wants to nominate a Director or bring other business before the shareholders at the next annual meeting of our shareholders without including the proposal in our proxy statement, we must receive notice of the proposal on or before June 2, 2016, and the shareholder must otherwise comply with Rule 14a-4(c) under the Securities

-Exchange Act of 1934.
-Notices of intention to present proposals at the 2016 annual meeting of shareholders should be addressed to Corporate Secretary, Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006.
+In order to be included in our proxy materials for the next annual meeting, shareholder proposals must be received by us no later than March 18, 2021 and must otherwise comply with the requirements of Rule 14a-8 under the Securities Exchange Act of 1934.
+If a shareholder wants to nominate a Director or bring other business before the shareholders at the next annual meeting of our shareholders without including the proposal in our Proxy Statement, we must receive notice of the proposal on or before June 1, 2021, and the shareholder must otherwise comply with Rule 14a-4(c) under the Securities Exchange Act of 1934.
+Notices of intention to present proposals at the 2021 annual meeting of shareholders should be addressed to Corporate Secretary, Daktronics, Inc., 201 Daktronics Drive, Brookings, South Dakota 57006.

-At the date of this Proxy Statement, management knows of no other business that may properly come before the Annual Meeting.
-However, if any other matters properly come before the Annual Meeting, the individuals named in enclosed form of the proxy will vote the proxies received in response to this solicitation in accordance with their best judgment on such matters.
+At the date of this Proxy Statement, management knows of no other business that may be presented at the Annual Meeting.
+However, if any other matters properly come before the Annual Meeting, it is the intention of the persons named in the enclosed proxies to vote the proxy in accordance with their best judgment.